 Expeller-Pressed vs Cold-Pressed Oils

-Terms like "expeller-pressed" and "cold-pressed" often appear on cooking oil labels, leaving many wondering: what's the difference and why does it matter?
+Terms like "expeller-pressed" and "cold-pressed" often appear on cooking oil and bulk oil labels, leaving consumers wondering: what's the difference and why does it matter?

 The main difference is temperature: Cold-pressed oils are extracted and processed at temperatures below 122°F (50°C), while expeller-pressed oils are exposed to heat up to 210°F (99°C).
 Since cold pressing uses minimal heat, cold-pressed oils retain more flavour and health benefits compared to expeller-pressed oils.